Frozen-Developers/android-cache-cleaner/README.md

 That says it all.

-Incompatibility with Android 6.0 and newer
+Partial incompatibility with Android 6.0 and newer
 ------------------------------------------
-Starting with Android 6.0, ```CLEAR_APP_CACHE``` permission seems to be no longer available to regular applications and since this permission is required for cleaning cache, Cache Cleaner does not work on Android 6.0 and newer.
+Starting with Android 6.0, ```CLEAR_APP_CACHE``` permission seems to be no longer available to regular applications and since this permission is required for cleaning of internal cache, Cache Cleaner is not able to clean internal cache on Android 6.0 and newer.
+However, cleaning of external cache is still supported.

 Download
 --------